This site is intended for UK Heathcare Professionals only.

 beclometasone formulation

-With Kelhale, an extrafine beclometasone dipropionate particle formulation, patients can maintain a lower steroid dose than non-extrafine formulations - in line with both NICE and BTS/SIGN guidelines.3-5
+With Kelhale, an extrafine beclometasone dipropionate particle formulation, patients can maintain a lower steroid dose than non-extrafine formulations.3

-Kelhale can also help enable savings to the NHS.8,9
+Kelhale can also help enable savings to the NHS.6,7

-Kelhale is the least expensive extrafine beclometasone inhaler option for adult patients with asthma9
+Kelhale is the least expensive extrafine beclometasone inhaler option for adult patients with asthma.7

-Kelhale is competitively-priced across its range against non-extrafine beclometasone inhaler options for adult patients with asthma9
+Kelhale is competitively-priced across its range against non-extrafine beclometasone inhaler options for adult patients with asthma.7

-Differentiating extrafine and non-extrafine ICS formulations and their benefits10
+Differentiating extrafine and non-extrafine ICS formulations and their benefits8

 The Mass Median Aerodynamic Diameter (MMAD) of extrafine beclometasone dipropionate particles is substantially less than that of standard beclometasone dipropionate formulations with respective MMADs of 1.1 and 2.9 µm.
 Inhalation of such extrafine particles of beclometasone dipropionate results in greater deposition in small airways compared to large particles of beclometasone dipropionate.